 Another live performance by Jonas Kaufmann, with the BBC Symphony Orchestra and Chorus conducted by Marin Alsop at the Last Night of the Proms 2015 (with English subtitles).

-Nessun dorma is one of the best-known tenor arias in all opera.
+Nessun Dorma is one of the best-known tenor arias in all operas.
 It is sung by Calaf, il principe ignoto (the unknown prince), who falls in love at first sight with the beautiful but cold Princess Turandot.
 However, any man who wishes to wed Turandot must first answer her three riddles; if he fails, he will be beheaded.

 Her first riddle is told:

 “What is born each night and dies at dawn?”